cindyorangis/webDevelopmentBootcamp/README.md

 ## Section 22: EJS

 - 282: Templates?
 Why Do We Need Templates?
-- 283: Creating Your First EJS Templates
+- 283: Creating Your First EJS Template
+- 284: Running Code Inside the EJS Template